Theodore-Romero/HVAC-Inbox-Management-System/docs/slack-message-schema.md

 Details: <truncated email body>

 **Notes**
 - Always delivered to `#dispatch-emergency`
-- Includes as much body context as possible (truncated if needed)
+- Includes as much message context as possible (truncated if needed)

 ---